Skip to content

 Use !help schedule for detailed inline help on scheduling commands.

-Include @agent_name in your schedule to have specific agents respond.
-The scheduler validates that mentioned agents are available in the room before creating the task.
+The scheduler validates that mentioned agents and teams are available in the room before creating the task.

 Timezone